-Founded in 1995, the Seattle Jewish Film Festival (SJFF) is the largest Jewish event in the Pacific Northwest, one of the largest and longest-running film festivals in the Puget Sound region, and a vital cornerstone of the Stroum Jewish Community Center’s Arts+Ideas season programs.
+Founded in 1995, the Seattle Jewish Film Festival (SJFF) is the largest Jewish event in the Pacific Northwest, one of the largest and longest-running film festivals in the Puget Sound region and Jewish film festivals in the US, and a vital cornerstone of the Stroum Jewish Community Center’s Arts+Ideas season programs.
 Central to the SJCC’s community-building mission, SJFF brings people together to showcase the vibrancy and diversity of global Jewish and Israeli life through cinema.

 Stroum Jewish Community Center: SJCC creates outstanding programs, partnerships and spaces that welcome everyone to learn grow and celebrate Jewish life and culture.
 Each year the SJCC serves over 15,000 people around the Puget Sound through Early Childhood Education, summer camp, enrichment, fitness and aquatics programs, and a rich cultural and performing arts lineup. www.sjcc.org

 The Stroum Jewish Community Center will inspire connections to build community and ensure Jewish continuity.